Report an accessibility problem

 AMS 502 American Studies: Theory and Method (3)

-Other Requirements (3 credit hours)
+Other Requirement (3 credit hours)

-Methods Course (3)
+Methods course (3)

 Electives or Research (18 or 21 credit hours)